Kopřivnice: History

-During the World War II, Kopřivnice was annexed by Nazi Germany.
+During World War II, Kopřivnice was annexed by Nazi Germany.
 In 1945 the German population was expelled according to the Beneš Decrees.
 In 1948, Kopřivnice became a town.

 In 1950, the municipalities of Drnholec nad Lubinou and Větřkovice merged and formed the municipality of Lubina.
 In 1979, Lubina was joined to Kopřivnice, Mniší and Vlčovice were joined in 1980.
 Závišice was a part of Kopřivnice from 1976 to 1990.
 In 1990, it became an independent municipality.

 Demographics

 Economy

 Kopřivnice is known for the automotive and transportation industry, represented by the Tatra company.
 The company is one of the oldest manufacturers of vehicles with a continuous history in the world.
 In 1850, Ignaz Schustala started making here carriages, later the production of railway wagons was added.
 The first passenger car Präsident was manufactured in 1897, the first truck in 1898.
-After the World War II, trucks became the mainstay of production.
+After World War II, trucks became the mainstay of production.

 After restructuring in 2013, the company changed its name to Tatra Trucks.
-As of 2020, Tatra Truck employs more than 1,000 people.
+As of 2020, Tatra Trucks employs more than 1,000 people.
 Tatra Metalurgie, a subsidiary focusing on foundry and forging, employs about 600 people.

 There is also a large industrial zone with several major companies, mainly focused on production of automotive components.
 The largest employer of them is Brose CZ.

+Transport

+The I/58 road from Ostrava to Rožnov pod Radhoštěm passes through the town.

+Kopřivnice is located on the railway lines Ostrava–Štramberk and Studénka–Veřovice.
+The town is served by two train stations: Kopřivnice and Kopřivnice zastávka.

+Sport

+The main sports facility is the stadium Stadion Emila Zátopka.
+It is a multi-purpose stadium that hosts football, athletics and motorcycle speedway.
+There are also volleyball courts and a clay tennis court.
+It has a capacity of 9,000 people.

+Kopřivnice is known for the Athletics Club of Emil Zátopek Kopřivnice.
+Like the local stadium, the club also bears the name of Emil Zátopek, a local native who is one of the most important Czech sportsmen of all time.

+The town is represented by the football club FC Kopřivnice.
+It plays in lower amateur tiers.

+The speedway team SPT PROFIL Team Kopřivnice competes in the Czech Republic Team Speedway Championship.